kritinkaul/kritinkaul/README.md

-# 👋 Hey there, I'm Kritin Kaul
+👋 Hey, I’m Kritin

-I'm a **Computer Science student** with a strong interest in **Software Engineering**, **Data Analysis**, and **Product Thinking**.
-I enjoy solving real-world problems through code and building thoughtful, user-centric solutions.
+I’m a Computer Science student who enjoys building software that actually does something useful.
+My interests sit at the intersection of Software Engineering, Data Analysis, and Product Thinking — turning ideas into clean, user-centric solutions.

+I like solving real-world problems with code, thinking through why something should exist before jumping into how to build it.

+🧠 How I Think About Software

 Outside of tech, I’m a creative at heart — into movies, storytelling, and digital creation.
-I often find that these passions inspire my approach to software: design with empathy, build with purpose.

-🎯 I'm actively looking for **internship opportunities** where I can contribute meaningfully and continue growing alongside a talented team.

----
+That perspective sneaks into my engineering work more than I realized:

+design with empathy • build with purpose • ship things people enjoy using

+🎯 What I’m Looking For

+I’m actively exploring internship opportunities where I can:

+contribute meaningfully (not just “shadow”)

+learn from strong engineers

+work on products that people genuinely rely on

 ## 🚀 Skills at a Glance